bheisig/i-doit-cli/README.md

 [i-doit](https://i-doit.com) is a software application for IT documentation and a CMDB (Configuration Management Database).
 This application is very useful to collect all your knowledge about the IT infrastructure you are dealing with. i-doit is a Web application and [has an exhausting API](https://kb.i-doit.com/pages/viewpage.action?pageId=37355644) which is very useful to automate your infrastructure.

-This client provides a simple, but powerful command line interface to access your CMDB data stored in i-doit.
+This application provides a simple, but powerful command line interface to access your CMDB data stored in i-doit.

 ##  Features